 As television and drive-in theaters were quickly gaining popularity, the theatre was sold in 1947 to the Martin Theatre company.
-Renovated in 1964, the theater closed as a movie venue in 1976 and Marietta’s Herbert Goldstein purchased the building from original owner Martin Theatres.
+Renovated in 1964, the theater finally closed as a movie venue in 1976 and Marietta’s Herbert Goldstein purchased the building from Martin Theatres.
 Between 1982 and 2002, several entities attempted to reopen The Strand as a movie theatre, a club, a live music venue, and more.

 In 2002, Friends of The Strand Inc. formed with the idea of bringing back the historic theater to its glory days.
 In 2004, the organization launched a $5 million capital campaign to restore the theater and cover start-up operational costs.
 The next year, the group added two reception areas and a rooftop terrace to the plans.
 Other fundraising included selling sponsorships for seats and a brick campaign as the demolition and restoration work continued.